FAFSA and Financial Aid

 The FAFSA is used to apply for federal student aid such as grants, work-study, and loans.
 You may also be required to complete FAFSA in order to apply for most state and some private aid.

 All college-bound seniors must complete the FAFSA in order to be considered for federal aid (including student and parent loans).
-The information necessary for completing the FAFSA is based on the "prior prior" year’s income (for example, to complete the FAFSA for the 2020/21 school year, 2018 income information will be used).
+The information necessary for completing the FAFSA is based on the "prior prior" year’s income (for example, to complete the FAFSA for attendance during the 2021/22 school year (class of 2021), 2019 income information will be used).

-FAFSA is now available for the class of 2020.
-Students and their parents will complete the FAFSA using 2018 tax information.
-Members of the class of 2020 should file FAFSA as soon as possible.
+FAFSA for the class of 2021 opened on October 1, 2020.
+Students and their parents will complete the FAFSA using 2019 tax information.
+Members of the class of 2021 should file FAFSA as soon as possible after it becomes available.

 Check out these helpful videos from Federal Student Aid